A Foodcentric Life

 • Yellow mustard - Mild, vinegary, classic.
 Fine in a pinch, but it tastes more "ballpark" than "bistro."

-• Flavored mustards - Such as tarragon, black currant, provencal, or green peppercorn.
+• Flavored mustards - Such as tarragon Dijon, black currant Dijon, provencal, or green peppercorn Dijon.
+Look for the French brand Edmond Fallot.

 Here's another terrific aioli recipe - my spicy harissa aioli, great on tacos, bowls, and salmon.